noskisdead/dots/README.md

    ./setup.sh
    ```
 **Reboot to apply changes!**
-**Note:** You might not be able to login, if it's the case, select Hyprland in the sddm menu located in the down-right corner of your screen.
+**Note:** You might not be able to login, if it's the case, select Hyprland in the SDDM menu located in the down-right corner of your screen.
-## To do
-Switch to bash or zsh
-Make a better rofi/wofi config